dready92/PHP-on-Couch/README.md

 Install the library using composer : `composer require popojargo/php-on-couch`.
 You can find more detailed informations about installation [here](INSTALL.md)

-To run the tests, you need to
+Test instructions to be determined.

 ##Components and documentation